-As required by the Dodd-Frank Act, information about the 2021 total compensation for our median employee and the President and CEO, Mr. Howell, is as follows:
+As required by the Dodd-Frank Act, information about the 2022 total compensation for our median employee and the President and CEO, Mr. Howell, is as follows:

-- the median of the annual total compensation of all of our employees (other than the CEO) was \$117,953; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$2,728,764.
+- the median of the annual total compensation of all of our employees (other than the CEO) was \$120,622; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$1,937,594.

-Based on this information, for 2021, the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 23 to 1.
+Based on this information, for 2022, the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 16 to 1.
+The annual total compensation for the CEO and median employee excluded the change in the actuarial present value of accumulated pension benefits as those amounts decreased in 2022.

-The median employee was identified in 2020.
-To identify the median employee, we compared the compensation of all full-time and part-time employees who were employed as of December 15, 2020.
-We annualized the compensation of employees who were hired in 2020 but did not work for us the entire fiscal year.
+The median employee was identified in 2022.
+To identify the median employee, we compared the compensation of all full-time and part-time employees who were employed as of December 15, 2022.
+We annualized the compensation of employees who were hired in 2022 but did not work for us the entire fiscal year.
 This compensation measure, which was consistently applied to all employees, included base salary, overtime pay and incentive compensation that was all payable in cash.

-We have updated the median employee's compensation for 2021, which includes base salary, excess accrued vacation benefits, incentive compensation, matching contributions to the qualified defined contribution pension plan, and the value of such employee's pension benefits.
-The value of the median employee's pension benefits represents only the change in the actuarial present value of accumulated pension benefits, which is primarily dependent on changes in interest rates, years of benefit service and salary.
-With respect to the annual total compensation of the CEO, we used the amount reported in the "Total" column of our 2021 Summary Compensation Table.
+The median employee's compensation for 2022 includes base salary, excess accrued vacation benefits, incentive compensation, matching contributions to the qualified defined contribution plan, and the value of such employee's pension benefits (if applicable).
+The value of the pension benefits represents only the change in the actuarial present value of accumulated pension benefits, which is primarily dependent on changes in interest rates, years of benefit service and salary.
+With respect to the annual total compensation of the CEO, we used the amount reported in the "Total" column of our 2022 Summary Compensation Table.